-Should the Authority find it necessary to agree with DHLUC a capitalisation directive, which allows exceptional use of borrowing for financing unfunded revenue pressures, any borrowing taken under such an arrangement would have to be obtained from PWLB and would attract an additional 1% cost premium.
+Should the Authority find it necessary to agree with MHCLG a capitalisation directive, which allows exceptional use of borrowing for financing unfunded revenue pressures, any borrowing taken under such an arrangement would have to be obtained from PWLB.
 Our current understanding is this would include all existing planned borrowing until the Direction is satisfied.